yongsannnn/TGC-react/README.md

 # Defining the Project
-The purpose of this website is to build a fullstack application that allow users to read and purchase products.
-For vendor to conduct CRUD on the listed products and orders.
+The purpose of this website is to build a fullstack application that allow users to read and purchase tea.
+For vendor to conduct CRUD on the listed tea and orders.

-Tea Empire aims to provide a platform for users to read, compare and purchase high-grade tea across different brands.
+Tea Empire aims to provide a platform for tea enthusiast aged 20-50 to read, compare and purchase high-grade tea across different brands.

 # Strategy